danielcdo/End-to-End-ML-Project/README.md

 # Project in a nutshell

-1. Problem well defined
+1. Problem well defined:
- - Streamline the time to select a video to watch using key words.
+  - Streamline the time to select a video to watch using key words on You Tube.
+  - Automated process to avoid seaching for new videos.
+  - Use Data Science techniques be used to solve this problem.
+  - Deploty the final solution in production, cloud enviroment.